TheMaggieSimpson/sidebarPlugin/README.md

 # SUMMARY
-A simple side navigation for web-apps
+A simple plugin to add a sidebar navigation to your web-apps

 ## USAGE
 ### Basic